lotuselise3/School_District_Analysis/README.md

 3. Data at the grade level will now show as "NaN" in reports for the 9th grade students at Thomas High School

 4. In addition to the overall passing rate, the campus math and reading averages and passing percentages all saw shifts.

-The major changes will be seen at the lower views of the disaggregated data with minor impact to the larger data views.